 - Boorman GA et al. (1999): Effect of 26 week magnetic field exposures in a DMBA initiation-promotion...

 - Loberg LI et al. (1999): Gene expression in human breast epithelial cells exposed to 60 Hz magnetic...

 - Loscher W et al. (1994): Animal studies on the role of 50/60-Hertz magnetic fields in carcinogenesis.

-Glossary: 50/60 Hz, AC, amylase, animal, Arrays, biological, biosynthesis, blind study, candidate genes, carbonic anhydrase, DNA, downregulations, effective value, endpoint, exposed, exposure, Fischer 344, full/main study, gene expression, genes, genome, in vitro, low frequency field, magnetic field, magnetic flux density, mammary gland, microarray, molecular, pH, pooled, probe, rats, RNA, sensitivity, sham exposed, species, strain, tissue, transcripts, tumor suppressor, upregulated, whole body exposure
+Glossary: 50/60 Hz, AC, amylase, animal, Arrays, biological, biosynthesis, blind study, candidate genes, carbonic anhydrase, DNA, downregulations, effective value, endpoint, exposed, exposure, Fischer 344, full/main study, gene expression, genome, in vitro, low frequency field, magnetic field, magnetic flux density, mammary gland, microarray, molecular, pH, pooled, probe, rats, RNA, sensitivity, sham exposed, species, strain, tissue, transcripts, tumor suppressor, upregulated, whole body exposure

 Exposure: magnetic field, low frequency field, 50/60 Hz (AC)